Ph-IRES/salvador/README.md

 ---
 # Description of Data Files and Subdirectories

 Overall, data files used in R scripts to create figures in the manuscript are **WorkingData_CLEANED_TUB,CAG.xlsx** and **PHIRES_MetaData.xlsx**.
 We also used the file **model_fitting_functions.R** as a function path and **meso_euphotic_carniv_fish_videobaitstations_all.rds** to clean the original data by removing rows with missing data or multiple bands.

-Within both files hypothesistesting_MaxN.R and hypothesistesting_speciesrichness.R, the mixed command in the afex R package was used to test the effects of the study location and depth category on species richness and abundance (Singmann et al., 2017).
+Within both files hypothesistesting_MaxN.R and hypothesistesting_speciesrichness.R, the mixed command in the afex R package was used to test the effects of the study location and depth category on species richness and abundance.
 We used the following statistical formula: y ~ depth_category * study_location + (1|study_location: bait_type).
 Bait type was used as random blocking factor nested within the MPA because no bait types were shared between the two study locations.
-After each statistical distribution was chosen to satisfy the assumptions of the model, we calculated the estimated marginal means and confidence intervals with the emmeans R package (Lenth & Love, 2017).
+After each statistical distribution was chosen to satisfy the assumptions of the model, we calculated the estimated marginal means and confidence intervals with the emmeans R package.
 The command emmeans::contrast was used to test for differences between treatment combinations, and the false discovery rate was controlled at .05.
 The multcomp:cld command was used to label and separate significantly different treatment combinations from the estimated marginal means.

 ## **`hypothesistesting_MaxN.R`**